openeuler-mirror/global-trust-authority/docs/Challenge_Request_Challenge_Response_Environment_Preparation.md

 ## agent_config.yaml file configuration

-The agent can configure its own IP address and port in the agent_config.yaml, and the port cannot be occupied by other processes.
+1. The agent can configure its own IP address and port in the agent_config.yaml, and the port cannot be occupied by other processes.

-For example, in the following agent_config.yaml file, port 8088 is configured by the agent, because the 8088 port is already occupied by the server.
+For example, in the following agent_config.yaml file, port 8088 is configured by the agent, because the 8080 port is already occupied by the server.

+2. Quote signing algorithm configuration:

+(1) If the ak_handle is created without specifying a signing algorithm, the signature_alg in quote_signature_scheme of agent_config.yaml must be specified.
+The signing algorithms supported depend on the TPM chip.

+(2) If the ak_handle is created with specifying signing algorithm, the signature_alg in quote_signature_scheme of agent_config.yaml must match the signing algorithm of the ak_handle.

+For example, in the following agent_config.yaml file, the ak_handle with the value 0x81010020 was created using the rsapss signing algorithm, so the signature_alg in quote_signature_scheme needs to be set to rsapss.

 ```sh
 agent: